olli1337/DotNetApp/README.md

   * Has dependency on the Domain layer.
   * Has dependency on the Application layer.
   * Is used to query data from database.

+## Project development & debugging

+The project consists of separate front-end and back-end implementations.
+These can be run and debugged separately.

+### Front-end
+ * Start in debug mode
+  * Navigate to /Client-App and run "npm start"
+  * In case of errors try running "npm i"

+### Back-end
+ * Start in debug mode
+  * Navigate to /API and run "dotnet watch run"
+  * In case of errors try running "dotnet restore"